AI Development

 What is the DEEPX Model Zoo?

-The DEEPX Model Zoo is a catalog of pre-compiled .dxnn models that run on the DX-M1 NPU without any conversion work.
-It covers the common edge ai tasks: object detection, image classification, semantic segmentation, face detection and recognition, pose estimation, and OCR.
-Models are available in two quantization flavors, Q-Lite (fast INT8 default) and Q-Pro (fine-tuned, higher accuracy).
+The DEEPX Model Zoo is the upstream catalog of pre-compiled .dxnn models maintained by DEEPX.
+It is broader than the curated Sixfab Model Zoo and covers object detection, image classification, semantic segmentation, face detection and recognition, pose estimation, and OCR.
+Models ship in Q-Lite (fast INT8 default) and Q-Pro (fine-tuned, higher accuracy) quantization modes.
 Browse and download at developer.deepx.ai/modelzoo.

 Categories and representative models